SMALL KITCHEN DESIGN & RENOVATION TIPS TO MAXIMIZE YOUR NYC KITCHEN SPACE

 1. Open up your kitchen space.

-You don’t need tons of space to create the kitchen you want, but the feeling of having a more open kitchen definitely helps.
+Tons of space isn’t needed to create an ideal kitchen layout, but the feeling of an open kitchen definitely helps.
 Try integrating the space with the adjacent living room or dining room and adding an island or peninsula to break up the two areas.
-You’ll not only add countertop and storage space, but you’ll also give your kitchen a larger feel with a well-defined footprint.
+The blended space not only adds countertop and storage space, but also gives your kitchen a larger feel with a well-defined footprint.

 2. Use open shelving to keep your walls clear.

 Full cabinets can make a small space seem cluttered, so consider including open shelving in your new kitchen design instead.
 Open shelves provide depth and texture to your kitchen without the clutter, leaving more space for storage and for light to flow through the space.
 They’re also easier to organize and typically less expensive than full luxury cabinets.

 3. Turn utensils into functional wall art.

 Worried about your collection of cooking and cutting utensils cluttering your shelves or taking up valuable real estate on a counter?
 Use magnetic strips to organize them on the wall and simultaneously add to your kitchen’s décor.
 Consider hanging items like bottle or can openers on your fridge, keeping them in easy reach, while not taking up shelf space.

 4. Hang pots and pans like the professionals.

 Pots and pans take up even more space than utensils, which is why they’re often hanging from the ceiling in a professional kitchen.
 Take that as a cue to implement hanging racks for pots and pans in your own kitchen so you’re not sacrificing an entire shelf or cabinet to hold them.
 They’ll give your kitchen that high-end feel and will be easier to sort through than if they were jammed in a cabinet.